realpython/python-guide/docs/scenarios/serialization.rst

 ----------------

 The literal_eval method safely parses and evaluates an expression for a Python datatype.
-Supported data types are: strings, numbers, tuples, lists, dicts, booleans and None.
+Supported data types are: strings, numbers, tuples, lists, dicts, booleans, and None.

 .. code-block:: python